Fast-track Retirement Planning

 Electronic version only

 We are all (including tax practitioners) getting older, and the need for effective retirement planning has never been greater.
-This course is essential for participants who wish to attain a comfortable retirement for themselves and their clients by maximizing tax saving strategies.
+This mini-course is essential for participants who wish to attain a comfortable retirement for themselves and their clients by maximizing tax saving strategies.
 Retirement income needs are analyzed; Social Security benefits are determined, and distribution options from IRAs and retirement plans are explored.

 With this three-hour course, you will: